Last Updated: May 12, 2026

 - Sores or ulcers appearing on its skin.

-If you spot any of these signs, check your fish out, as it could be ill.
+If you spot any of these signs, check your fish out, as it is ill.
 Check out my freshwater fish disease post for info, care, and guides on how to cure common fish diseases.

 Common Health Issues and Treatment

 Goldfish Carassius auratus can suffer from several diseases.
-Some of these can be treated quite easily, and your fish will make a full recovery.
+Some of these is treated quite easily, and your fish will make a full recovery.

 The most common disease for Orandas is Ich, which is also known as white spot disease.
 This is an aquatic parasite that causes tiny white dots to appear on your fancy goldfish.
 The fish will rub against objects in the tank when affected.
 The treatment for this is to treat the water with an Ich medication.